jfnavarro/st_pipeline/doc/manual.rst

                                       parameters allows todefine an offset
                                       from where to count unique UMIs
                                       (default: 50).
-  --version                           Show program\'s version number and exit
+  --version                           Show program's version number and exit